Margot Robbie Rocks The Harley Quinn Look As She Films Epic Car Scene For ‘Birds Of Prey’

 The actress did not film the scene alone and was, in fact, joined by a co-star, who can be seen taking a ride on the passenger seat of Harley’s car.
 The photos give no indication as to whom Margot’s co-star could be playing in the movie.
 Nevertheless, she is seen rocking a red hoodie and bright orange bandana.

-The highly-anticipated spin-off of Suicide Squad is centered around the adventures of Harley Quinn after she splits up with the Joker.
+The highly anticipated spin-off of Suicide Squad is centered around the adventures of Harley Quinn after she splits up with the Joker.
 Titled Birds of Prey (And The Fantabulous Emancipation of One Harley Quinn), the movie sees the demented doctor team up with three female superheroes — Black Canary, Huntress, and Renee Montoya (played by Jurnee Smollett-Bell, Mary Elizabeth Winstead, and Rosie Perez, respectively).

 The film is due for release on February 7, 2020.